ChrisW-priv/PersonalVault/notes/Bijective function.md

 ---
-title: "Bijective function"
+categories:
+- zettelkasten
 date: 2025-02-14
-description: "A bijective function is a one-to-one correspondence between the elements of two sets, ensuring that each element from the first set maps to a unique element in the second set and vice versa."
+description: A bijective function is a one-to-one correspondence between the elements of two sets, ensuring that each element from the first set maps to a unique element in the second set and vice versa.
-categories:
-  - "zettelkasten"
+tags: []
+title: Bijective function
 ---

 ## Overview